emerald-dao/intermediate-cadence-course/chapter4.0/day3/README.md

 The execute phase then takes those local variables and performs actions on them.

+## Who Do This?

+Of course, there are reasons to do this besides looking cool.

+As developers, it is our absolutely duty to make code as readable and clear as possible.
+This is not only for ourselves and other developers, but for users to be able to develop trust with our applications and feel safe.
+Asking users to manipulate their assets by trusting our code is a major ask that often gets taken for granted.
+If at any point we can make code a little cleaner, and a little easier to track, we can help users be safe in an increasingly complicated technical world.

+By structuring our code properly, users will be able to worry about only the prepare phase to see what is being accessed on their account.
+They can completely ignore the execute phase (and all the code with it) if they notice no scary references are being borrowed from their account in the prepare phase.

 ## Quests

 1. Using the <a href="https://flow-view-source.com/mainnet/account/0x2d4c3caffbeab845/contract/FLOAT">FLOAT contract</a>, write a properly structured transaction on Mainnet that transfers a FLOAT with a specific `id` to a `recipient`.